apexatoll/aoc-cli/README.md

 2. The answer is not correct
 3. You have time to wait before submitting an answer

 If your answer is correct, aoc-cli will automatically update the puzzle instructions and your calendar file.
-Additionally aoc-cli will calculate how long and how many attempts it took to solve the puzzle and (see the Tables section)
+Additionally aoc-cli will calculate how long and how many attempts it took to solve the puzzle (see the Tables section)

 Incorrect attempts will be logged along with any hint as to whether your answer was too high or too low.

-You can see your previous attemtpts by running the command `aoc -a [--attempts]` from the day directory.

 If you have sent multiple incorrect attempts AoC will ask you to wait before trying again - be patient!

 ## Tables

-aoc-cli uses local databases to store information about your progress with puzzles.
+aoc-cli uses a local database to store information about your progress with puzzles.
 There are two main databases of use:

 1. Your attempts
 2. Your stats